lescx/www.les.cx/content/contact.md

 You can also contact me via email at [luca@les.cx](mailto:luca@les.cx) but I won't reply if you don't encrypt your message using [PGP](https://www.les.cx/.well-known/openpgpkey/hu/wbp7trgro48kdyd9oi1ykze9zj5hpqwb).
 Make sure I can find your public key and can verify your fingerprint.

+## Filter

-Also, I use two strict email filter: one on software level, one on brain level.
+I use two strict email filter: one on software level, one on brain level.
 The second one also applies to Matrix.

-## Filter

 ### Software-filter